nicolsek/Validate.js/README.md

 Passed as string, example: characters: "alpha-numeric";

 ### Length
-minLength, minimum length of the string to be validated, passed as int. maxLength, maximum length of the string to be validated, passed as int.
+`minLength: `, minimum length of the string to be validated, passed as int.
+`maxLength: `, maximum length of the string to be validated, passed as int.

 ### Special Characters
-mustHave, the amount of special characters it must contain, passed as int. mustContain, the type of special characters it must contain, only "special" is valid, passed as string.
+`mustHave: `, the amount of special characters it must contain, passed as int.
+`mustContain: `, the type of special characters it must contain, only "special" is valid, passed as string.

 ### Banned or Illegal Inputs
-banned, the exact phrases that are banned, passed as an array of strings or one string. bannedContain, the phrases the text cannot contain, passed as an array of strings or one string.
+`banned: `, the exact phrases that are banned, passed as an array of strings or one string.
+`bannedContain: `, the phrases the text cannot contain, passed as an array of strings or one string.

 ## Built With